4SUNDAY/4SUNDAY/README.md

 please note that i may want to be alone for a while or interact only with a few close people, as i'm a low energy person and might get tired of socializing very quickly!

-please don't ask me deeply personal questions!
+please don't ask me deeply personal questions

 ---